chvik/hussar/README.md

 hussar
 ======

-This gonna bring a new user experience to command line interface.
+This is gonna bring a new user experience to command line interface.
 Run commands like a hussar!